MrOtherGuy/fx-autoconfig/readme.md

 // ==/UserScript==
 ```

-This would execute in both library and main window. "main" is an alias for `chrome://browser/content/browser.xhtml`.
+This would execute in both library and main window. `main` is an alias for `chrome://browser/content/browser.xhtml` in Firefox and `chrome://messenger/content/messenger.xhtml` in Thunderbird

 A wildcard `*` can be used to target any window.